-1 Three credits of Humanities Restricted Electives must be selected to fulfill Pathways Flexible Core Areas B or C. In order to get the broadest college experience, it is advised that the Humanities elective be chosen from disciplines OTHER THAN COMM, MEST, or HIS.
+- 1 Three credits of Humanities Restricted Electives must be selected to fulfill Pathways Flexible Core Areas B or C. In order to get the broadest college experience, it is advised that the Humanities elective be chosen from disciplines OTHER THAN COMM, MEST, or HIS. - Please Note: The Diesel Technology Option is not admitting new students at this time.